maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ![dD5S default (LookAlike7s)](cmd0x01-lookalike.png) ![dD5S Unique7s](cmd0x01-unique.png) ![Both](cmd0x01-both.png)

  - First example: after reset we have a readable font (LookAlike7s).
+We can clearly read the `d`, `D`, `5` and `S`, but not tell them apart.
  - Second example: `\1u` uses octal for command 1 and `u` as argument.
+All characters are now different, but `D` and `S` are harder to read.
  - Third example: `\x01U` uses hex for command 1 and `U` respectively `L` as argument.
-   Note that the fonts are used while "writing" changing the font afterwards does not change the looks of characters already written.
+   Note that the fonts are used while "writing"; changing the font afterwards does not change the looks of characters already written: the Unique7S `S` stays.